 What do you believe, anyway?
 About life?
 About love?
 And work?
-And how about money?
-Dare to examine your beliefs as one part of your approach to accomplishing your goals.
+How about money?
+And kickass contribution to life?
+And how about growth past midlife?
+These are in fact the questions, right?
+I’m here to tell you that you can dare to examine—and then change—your beliefs as one part of your approach to accomplishing your goals.

-Because consciousness of your beliefs—of what drives you, and stops you—is in fact an act of creative power!
+Yes, as a life coach who cares, I know this truth can truly alter the course of your life, what’s possible for you.
+Because consciousnessof your beliefs, of what drives you, and stops you, is in fact an incredibly powerful creative act!
 You can dare to examine your beliefs.
 Question them.
-And make choices that change your life.
+And make choices that transform your life.

-Ready for your kickin’ week, my dears?
+Ready for a beautiful week, my dears?
 Jazzed to begin it?
+Oh.
+No?

 If not, why not?
 What’s getting in the way?
 Or is it that yourgoals are great, and in fact the only issue is… well… you? :)